tonytan4ever/Bootstrap-Form-Builder-V3V4/README.md

 ### New development on 2017-08-14

 Added in two-column layout support.
+Click 'Select Form Layout' to choose 2-column form layout.

 TODO/Limitations:
   * Now only support two columns layout